Atlas Maior: History

 The final version of the atlas was published as the Atlas Maior and contained 594 maps in eleven (Latin edition: Geographia qvæ est cosmographiæ Blavianæ), twelve (French edition: Le grand atlas ou Cosmographie blaviane, en laquelle est exactement descritte la terre, la mer et le ciel), nine (Dutch edition: Grooten atlas, oft werelt-beschryving, in welcke 't aertryck, de zee en hemel wordt vertoont en beschreven) or ten (German edition) volumes.
 This final version of the Atlas Maior was the largest and most expensive book published in the seventeenth century.

 The first volumes were published in 1662, the last volume was finished in 1665, although Joan continued to rework several volumes.
+All of them reused the text of the 1651 edition of Beauplan's Description of Ukraine, which he titled Description of the Borysthenes, commonly called Dnieper, and the Ethics of the Zaporozhian Cossacks, which considerably stimulated Western European knowledge of and interest in Ukraine.
 He also started creating a 12 volume Spanish edition, however, only 10 volumes were finished.

 However, this 9 to 12 volume atlas was only intended to be the first part of a much larger work, which is illustrated by the full title of the atlas: Atlas Maior, sive Cosmographia Blaviana, qua solum, salum, coelum, accuratissime describuntur (Grand Atlas or Blaeu's Cosmography, in which are most accurately described earth, sea, and heaven).
 The second part (about the coasts, seas and oceans) and third part (with maps of the skies) were never produced.

 In 1672, fire broke out in the workshop.
 Joan Blaeu died the next year.
 No new editions of his atlases were published and the family business went bankrupt within a few years.